phingofficial/phing/UPGRADING.md

 Upgrading from Phing 2.x to 3.0
 ===============================

+Phing 3 is a significant update with some breaking changes compared to Phing 2.

-This document aims to summarize all the breaking changes and noteworthy things that you might stumble across when upgrading from Phing 2.x to 3.0.
+This document aims to summarize all those  breaking changes and noteworthy things that you might stumble across when upgrading from Phing 2 to 3.

 * Omitting the `basedir` property in the root `project` tag now means "." instead of the current working directory.
 This effectively reverts the change made in